 Summary of Use during Lactation

 Imiglucerase is a synthetic form of beta-glucocerebrosidase, which is a normal component of human milk.
 After therapeutic use of imiglucerase, breastmilk levels are lower than those of normal mothers.
-Additionally, absorption by the infant is unlikely because it is probably destroyed in the infant's gastrointestinal tract and not absorbed systemically.
+Additionally, absorption by the infant is unlikely because it is probably destroyed in the infant's gastrointestinal tract.
 A limited amount of data support the safety of breastfeeding with imiglucerase.
 An international panel of clinicians from 9 centers that treat Gaucher's disease reported that, breastfeeding complications were less frequent in mothers who were treated with imiglucerase or alglucerase (the placenta-derived form of the enzyme) postpartum than in untreated mothers with Gaucher's disease.
 Consider limiting the duration of breastfeeding to about 6 months to avoid excessive bone loss in the nursing mother.